netdata/netdata/docs/configure/secure-nodes.md

     mode = none
 ```

-Save and close the editor, then restart your Agent using `service netdata restart`.
-If you try to visit the local
+Save and close the editor, then [restart your Agent](/docs/configure/start-stop-restart.md) using `sudo systemctl
+netdata restart`.
+If you try to visit the local dashboard to `http://NODE:19999` again, the connection will fail because
-dashboard to `http://NODE:19999` again, the connection will fail because that node no longer serves its local dashboard.
+that node no longer serves its local dashboard.

 > See the [configuration basics doc](/docs/configure/nodes.md) for details on how to find `netdata.conf` and use
 > `edit-config`.